Ma vie en rose: Plot

 Pierre and Hanna Fabre move into their dream house with wonderful neighbors and an idyllic community.
-Their youngest child, Ludovic, identifies as a girl and wants to live as one, despite being assigned male.
+Their youngest child, Ludovic, identifies as a girl and wants to live as one, despite being assigned male at birth.

 One day, Ludovic befriends Jérôme, the son of Pierre's boss whose family lives across from the Fabres, and expresses a desire to marry him.
 When visiting Jérôme's house, Ludovic enters Jérôme's sister's bedroom and puts on one of her dresses, unaware that his parents were preserving the room after her death.
 Jérôme's mother finds Ludovic, and she and the rest of the neighbors are horrified.

 The community turns against Ludovic and, by extension, the rest of the Fabre family.
 After Ludovic stands in as Snow White in a school play, the rest of the parents collectively sign a petition to have Ludovic expelled.
 Pierre, under strain as an employee of Jérôme's father, is unable to cope and causes conflict within the family.
 Ludovic is assaulted by the boys on the soccer team in the locker room after a match.
 Her brother Jean tries to stop it, but is held back.

 Following a particularly bad argument, Ludovic attempts suicide by hiding in a freezer, but is found in time and allowed to wear a skirt to a neighborhood party.
 While the other neighbors greet Ludo warmly, Pierre is fired the next day and finds his house graffitied.
 Ludovic flees, distraught.
 Hanna blames Ludovic for all that has gone wrong.
 In order to set her child straight, she cuts Ludovic's hair short.
 Resentful of her mother, Ludovic goes to live with grandmother Élisabeth.
 When Ludovic and Élisabeth visit Pierre and Hanna one weekend, Pierre announces that he has a new job, but it is out of town and they have to move.

 At their new house, Ludovic is befriended by Chris (born Christine) Delvigne, a masculine child.
 Chris' mother invites Ludovic to Chris' dress-up birthday party, which Ludo attends in a musketeer outfit.
 Chris, unhappy in a princess outfit, asks Ludo to swap and has the other young party guests force Ludo to do so upon refusal.
 When Ludovic's mother sees them, she fears that their troubles are beginning again and lashes out by hitting Ludo until the other party guests restrain her.

 Hanna follows Ludovic to a billboard where she is shocked to see Ludo in the picture, running away with Pam, the Barbie-like protagonist.
 When she tries to follow her, she falls through the ground and awakens at home.
 She and Pierre assure Ludo that they will no longer try to control her gender expression.
 In turn, Ludo assures her mother that she never really intended to run away with Pam.
 Hanna, happy to see her, accepts Ludo's identity and says Ludo will always be her child.